-- 1. Connect a device with HDMI support to the HDMI-Out port. - 2.
-Click Start, and click Control Panel (or point to Settings and click Control Panel). - 3.
-Click Sound (Hardware and Sound). - 4.
-Click Playback (tab), and right-click the attached HDMI supported display device. - 5.
-You can adjust the settings from the menu.
+- 1. Connect a device with HDMI support to the HDMI-Out port. - Click Start, and click Control Panel (or point to Settings and click Control Panel). - Click Sound (Hardware and Sound), and click Playback (tab). - Click to select the connected HDMI device and click Set Default (or right-click the icon and select Set as Default Device).

 Figure B - 8

-Sound Control
+Sound - HDMI

-Panel with an HDMI
+Device

-Supported Display
+(Set Default)